eclipse-kura/kura/docs/getting-started/raspberry-pi-raspberryos-quick-start.md

 !!! warning
     This quickstart will install the version of Kura with the administrative web UI and network  configuration support but not [CAN bus](https://en.wikipedia.org/wiki/CAN_bus) support.
 For more information on this please visit the [Eclipse Kura download page](https://websites.eclipseprojects.io/kura/downloads.php)

-This quickstart has been tested using the latest Raspberry Pi OS 32 bit images which are available for download through [the official Raspberry Pi foundation site](https://www.raspberrypi.com/software/operating-systems/) and the Raspberry Pi Imager.
+This quickstart has been tested using the latest Raspberry Pi OS 32 and 64 bits images which are available for download through [the official Raspberry Pi foundation site](https://www.raspberrypi.com/software/operating-systems/) and the Raspberry Pi Imager.

 For additional details on OS compatibility refer to the [Kura&trade; release notes](https://websites.eclipseprojects.io/kura/downloads.php).

-!!! warning
-    Please note that, at the time of this writing, only 32 bit OS image is supported.

 ## Enable SSH Access